-Arati believes young children can and will save the planet.
-She strongly believes in investing in education and experiential opportunities for the youth.
+Arati strongly believes in investing in environmental education and experiential opportunities for the youth.
 “When we invest and believe in the youth, remarkable change can happen.
 Their energy and hunger to learn and spread knowledge is truly inspiring and that is why I will continue to advocate for them.”
 At Earth Child Institute, she has been leading the nonprofits organizational and programmatic areas.
 Her goal is to create a Youth Board providing young children with the ability to voice their concerns and take action not only at the local level but international level.
 Arati has advocated for children and climate change while attending United Nations Framework Convention on Climate Change COP 20, COP 21, COP 22, as well as High Level UN events.
 Arati is currently based in New Jersey.

 Bruno holds a Master’s degree in Education for Sustainability from Griffith University in Australia and a bachelor degree in Social Communication from PUC-Rio in Brazil.
 His areas of speciality include education, social communication and sustainable tourism.
 He has more than 10 years of experience working with NGOs, private companies, governmental organizations and academic institutions in Brazil and in Australia.
 Bruno is currently based in Rio de Janeiro, Brazil.